rrb211570/VideoWeaver/README.md

 # VideoWeaver [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 VideoWeaver is a React component that allows you to do video editing.

+The goal of this project is to make it a LOT easier to create tech demos and prepare for LeetCode interviews, by having all of the work done in one place.
+Rather than work through separate products to record videos and edit them, this component will handle everything for you, and it's free!

+## Features
 * MomentMaker: Can record screen and capture audio input to produce a video
 * Content editing stage: Edit individual video, picture, and audio files
 * Video editing stage: Combine different media sources into an output video
 * API's to download/upload content via Drive, Dropbox, and desktop
 * Can upload edited videos to your YouTube channel in a single click

-The goal of this project is to make it a LOT easier to create tech demos and prepare for LeetCode interviews, by having all of the work done in one place.
-Rather than work through separate products to record videos and edit them, this component will handle everything for you, and it's free!

 ## Installation
 You can import VideoWeaver into an existing React project, by using npm.